PrefectHQ/prefect/docs/core/getting_started/installation.md

 api = "http://localhost:4200"
 ```

 Navigate in a browser to `http://localhost:8080`.
-You will see the Prefect Server UI:
+You will see the Prefect Server UI.

 ## Development